Patience-Fuglo/Pairs-Trading-Strategy-Analysis/README.md

-# Pairs Trading Strategy Analysis
+# Pairs Trading Strategy Design & Back test
 ## Overview
 This project presents a comprehensive analysis and implementation of a pairs trading strategy.
 The strategy leverages the statistical relationship between two assets to exploit mean-reverting behavior, identifying trading opportunities when the price spread between the assets deviates from its historical mean.
 The analysis involves: